Challenge Creation: A step by step guide

 Advocacy Type: The Advocacy Type which best reflects the activity in the stage.

-Notification upon completion: Here you can enter custom text for the advocate to see once they finish the challenge.
+Notification upon completion: Here you can enter custom text for the member to see once they finish the Challenge.
 For example: "Thanks for reading!"

 Step 5.
 Feedback stage: It's time to get feedback!
-Add a new stage and select Answer some questions.
+Add a new stage and select Questions.

 Stage Description: Again, if you want to describe your stage for advocates you can do so here.